alefbt/PHP-Crawler/README.md

 Install It
 ==========

-1. on /sql folder you will find 'schema_create.sql' file run it in sql
+1. on /sql folder you will find `schema_create.sql` file run it in sql
-2. on /libs folder you will find  'config.php' you should configure as well
+2. on /libs folder you will find  `config.php` you should configure as well
-3. give read + write + delete permissions to /writable dir
+3. give read + write + delete permissions to `/writable` folder

 RUN IT
 ======